tarantool/graphqlapi/docs/graphqlapi.md

 ### stop()

-`graphqlapi.stop()` - function is used to deinit GraphQL API module, remove all used variables, cleanup cache and destroy http-endpoint.
+`graphqlapi.stop()` - method is used to deinit GraphQL API module, remove all used variables, cleanup cache and destroy http-endpoint.

 ### reload()

-`graphqlapi.reload()` - function is used to reload all fragments from disk.
+`graphqlapi.reload()` - method is used to reload all fragments from disk.
 Usually used to load new fragments, that may be placed to the same fragments_dir.

 ### set_fragments_dir()

-`graphqlapi.set_fragments_dir(fragments_dir)` - function is used to get GraphQL API fragments dir path,
+`graphqlapi.set_fragments_dir(fragments_dir)` - method is used to get GraphQL API fragments dir path,

 where: